-- CLC connects to main hospital via sidewalks and covered walkways, giving residents easy access to treatment facilities.
+- Connection from CLC to main hospital via sidewalks and covered walkways, giving residents easy access to treatment facilities.

 - Triple C followed the guidelines in the VA Small House Model for Residential-centered Living, assuring the client that proven design elements were employed to provide comfort and accessible living for residents.